 Tim Gordon, an experienced property investor and engineer who works in mining, agreed to buy a block of land in a mining town with pre-approval for finance directly with a lender.
 However, when it came time to settle 18 months later, the pre-approval had expired, and the lender had changed its policy for mortgages in mining towns, leaving Tim with a looming settlement date and no finance.

 Tim applied directly to a wide range of other lenders but kept facing the same problem.
-In a bind, he a visited FinanceCorp Finance Manager just 10 days before settlement.
+In a bind, he visited an MFAA Approved finance manager just 10 days before settlement.

 Looking through Tim’s file, his credit adviser noted his large income.
 Thinking that there was one lender she could get this deal over the line with, she started working on mitigating the sore points of his application.